openaps/AndroidAPSdocs/docs/EN/Module/module.md

 # Component Overview

-AndroidAPS is not just a (self-built) application, it is just one of several modules of your closed loop system.
+AAPS is not just a (self-built) application, it is just one of several modules of your closed loop system.
 Before deciding for components, it would be a good idea to have a look at the [component setup](index-component-setup), too.

 ```{image} ../images/modules.png
 :alt: Components overview